 In 1815, Americans were also discovering steamboat travel.
 In 1807, Robert Fulton had opened the first steamboat ferry service, between Albany and New York City.
 By 1815, advances in technology allowed a rival to ferry arms and ammunition to General (later President) Andrew Jackson at the Battle of New Orleans, the last battle of the War of 1812, and then to steam back up the Mississippi and then the Ohio to Pittsburgh, proving the feasibility of steamboat navigation of the mighty river.

-Curious about your ancestors’ daily lives 200 years ago?
-Reconstruct and reconnect to their lives with a free trial on Ancestry, where you’ll find War of 1812 records as well.
+Curious about life in the 1800’s in America?
+Do you want to dig into your ancestors’ lifestyles 200 years ago?
+Reconstruct and reconnect to their lives with Ancestry, where you’ll find War of 1812 records as well.